Code Comprehension Part 1: Hypotheses & Beacons

 Why this matters

 React code can look visually busy because JSX mixes data, structure, and event wiring.
 Beacon reading lets you find the small number of expressions that control the behavior you care about.
-This sprint is a little larger than the Python one, so use the routine and let’s see how far you can make it.
+This sprint is a little larger than the Python one, so use the routine and treat the clock as feedback about your reading path.

 🎯 You will learn to